cotes2020/jekyll-theme-chirpy/_posts/2023-01-01-geometric-analysis-harmonic-oscillators-part-2.md

 ---
-title: "A Brief Geometric Analysis of the Klein-Gordon Theory: Part 2 (Tensor Algebra)"
+title: "A Brief Geometric Analysis of the Harmonic Oscillators: Part 2 (Tensor Algebra)"
 description: "An algebraic approach to studying the geometry of harmonic oscillators"
 categories: [classical field theory]
 tags: [harmonic oscillators, phase space, tensors]
 ---

 In [A Brief Geometric Analysis of Harmonic Oscillators]({% post_url 2022-01-21-geometric-analysis-harmonic-oscillators %}), we examined how a convenient choice of phase space for the motion of a harmonic oscillator reveals its periodicity, without explicitly solving the equation of motion (Hooke's law).
-Here, we will apply this intuition to a scalar field behaving like a harmonic oscillator but at a field-theoretic level (the corresponding equation of motion is the Klein-Gordon equation).
+Here, we will apply the same intuition but in the language of tensor algebra, greatly compactifying the mathematical argument.

-Let us begin by reviewing the point-particle situation using more advanced mathematical tools than in the older post mentioned.
-This will allow us to easily upgrade our consideration to that of a scalar field and study it under a light both old and new.

-## Revisiting pointlike harmonic oscillators

-### Prior knowledge is power
+## Prior knowledge is power

 Consider the position $$x \left( t \right)$$ of a point-particle obeying Hooke's law.
 This obeys the equation of motion,